lalitmanwani/Mint--Expense-Tracker/README.md

 The server starts running on port 3000
 For Client

-Navigate to client directory (cd client)
+Navigate to client directory (cd angular-src)
 Run npm install
 Run ng serve
 Client starts running on port 4200